 - (1) Voluntary Withdrawal - O If you voluntarily apply to withdraw from the University, your Voluntary Withdrawal may be permitted the approval of the Faculty Committee and other related parties.
-If you wish to apply for Voluntary Withdrawal, please complete and submit the "Application for Withdrawal" (co-signed by you and your guardian) and your student ID.

-\ If necessary, the applicant may be interviewed by the Associate Dean.

-O If you withdraw from the University in the middle of a semester, you may be required to pay the tuition fees for that semester, depending on when you submit your Application for Withdrawal (See the table below).
+If you wish to apply for Voluntary Withdrawal, please complete and submit the "Application for Withdrawal" (co-signed by you and your guardian) and your student ID. - If necessary, the applicant may be interviewed by the Associate Dean. - O If you withdraw from the University in the middle of a semester, you may be required to pay the tuition fees for that semester, depending on when you submit your Application for Withdrawal (See the table below).

-Spring Semester Fall Semester Date of application From Apr.
+Date of Spring S emester Fall Semester application From Apr.
 1 to Apr.
 14 From Apr.
 15 to Sep.
 20 From Sep.
 21 to Sep.
 30 From Oct.
 1 to Mar.
 31 Date of withdrawal Mar.
 31 of the previous academic year Date of application or Sep.
 20 Sep.
 20 Date of application or Mar.
 31 Tuition fees, etc., for the semester (Note) Not charged Charged Not charged Charged

-- \ "Tuition fees, etc." refers to tuition fees and miscellaneous fees. - (Note) The fees for the first semester upon admission to the University are collected at the time of the admission procedure. - (2) Administrative Withdrawal
+- "Tuition fees, etc." refers to tuition fees and miscellaneous fees. - "Date of application" refers to the day on which the studenst submits to this Graduate School a completed Application for Withdrawal signed and sealed by the student, his/her guardian and supervisor. - (Note) The fees for the first semester upon admission to the University are collected at the time of the admission procedure and will not be refunded.

+(2) Administrative Withdrawal